Definitions: Graduate Outcomes

 - May – July

 Graduates in each cohort are asked about activities that relate to a seven-day census week occurring approximately 15 months after the study completion period.
-For example, the 2017/18 survey (C17071), followed the following pattern:
+The timings of the survey follow the following pattern:

-- Cohort A contains graduates who completed their studies from 1 August 2017 – 31 October 2017.
-These were surveyed between December 2018 and February 2019, with the questions stating the census week as the first week in December 2018.
+Cohort A contains graduates who completed their studies from 1 August – 31 October in the academic year in question.
+These were surveyed between December and February (15 months following study completion period), with the questions stating the census week as the first week in the December of that survey period.

-- Cohort B contains graduates who completed their studies from 1 November 2017 – 31 January 2018.
-These were surveyed between March 2019 and May 2019, with the questions stating the census week as the first week in March 2019.
+Cohort B contains graduates who completed their studies from 1 November – 31 January in the academic year in question.
+These were surveyed between March and May (15 months following study completion period), with the questions stating the census week as the first week in March of that survey period.

-- Cohort C contains graduates who completed their studies from 1 February 2018 – 30 April 2018.
-These were surveyed between June 2019 and August 2019, with the questions stating the census week as the first week in June 2019.
+Cohort C contains graduates who completed their studies from 1 February – 30 April in the academic year in question.
+These were surveyed between June and August (15 months following study completion period), with the questions stating the census week as the first week in June of that survey period.

-- Cohort D contains graduates who completed their studies from 1 May 2018 – 31 July 2018.
-These were surveyed between September 2019 and November 2019, with the questions stating the census week as the first week in September 2019.
+Cohort D contains graduates who completed their studies from 1 May – 31 July in the academic year in question.
+These were surveyed between September and November (15 months following study completion period), with the questions stating the census week as the first week in September of that survey period.

 Graduates awarded multiple qualifications which fall into different cohort periods within the academic year, are surveyed multiple times; with each survey relating to the specific qualification obtained within the relevant study-completion period.

 The survey includes graduates who achieved their higher education qualifications from Higher Education providers in the UK, and from Further Education colleges (FECs) in England, Wales and Northern Ireland.